MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 - The number of teams the employee will be working on

-- The amount of things the employee will be responsible for
+- The number of things the employee will be responsible for

-- The amount of partner relationships the employee will have
+- The number of partner relationships the employee will have

-- The amount of tools the employee will need to learn how to use
+- The number of tools the employee will need to learn how to use

 The more items on this list, the longer the timeline should be.
 Establish a timeline that will give the new employee the space and opportunity to learn, establish relationships, and become acquainted with the tools and resources they will interact with daily.